Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Experiments

 \section{Experiments}

-Our evaluation answers the following questions: 1.
-How does our method compare to baseline methods for approximating the Rashomon set?
+Our evaluation answers the following: 1.
+How well does our method approximate the Rashomon set?
 2. How does the approximated Rashomon set help us understand the range of variable importance in real datasets?
-3. How does the approximated Rashomon set deliver a model that satisfies users' requirements?
+3. How well does the approximated Rashomon set deliver a model that satisfies users' requirements?
 4. How does the Rashomon set help us investigate changes in the shape function?

-We use four datasets: a recidivism dataset (COMPAS) \citep{LarsonMaKiAn16}, the Fair Isaac (FICO) credit risk dataset \citep{competition}, a Diabetes dataset \citep{smith1988using}, and an ICU dataset MIMIC-II \citep{saeed2002mimic}.
+We use four datasets: a recidivism dataset (COMPAS) \cite{LarsonMaKiAn16}, the Fair Isaac (FICO) credit risk dataset \cite{competition}, a Diabetes dataset \cite{smith1988using}, and an ICU dataset MIMIC-II \cite{saeed2002mimic}.